-To order Sumatriptan, fill in a short online assessment.
+To order sumatriptan, fill in a short online assessment.
 Your Zava Doctor will check if treatment is right for you.
 If it is, your order can be posted to you, or you can pick it up from a local post office.

 6 tablet(s) - £23.00

-What forms Sumatriptan comes in
+What forms sumatriptan comes in

-It is available in the following forms:
+It's available in the following forms:

 - Nasal spray

 Tablets are the most common form of treatment.
 The nasal spray is used if you have difficulty swallowing tablets because of vomiting.
 Injections are less commonly used and are reserved for severe cases of migraine.

 - drowsiness or tiredness

 - tingling, numbness or a burning sensation on your skin